 BIO_f_cipher, BIO_set_cipher, BIO_get_cipher_status, BIO_get_cipher_ctx - cipher BIO filter

-#include <openssl/bio.h> #include <openssl/evp.h> const BIO_METHOD *BIO_f_cipher(void); void BIO_set_cipher(BIO *b, const EVP_CIPHER *cipher, unsigned char *key, unsigned char *iv, int enc); int BIO_get_cipher_status(BIO *b) int BIO_get_cipher_ctx(BIO *b, EVP_CIPHER_CTX **pctx)
+#include <openssl/bio.h> #include <openssl/evp.h> const BIO_METHOD *BIO_f_cipher(void); int BIO_set_cipher(BIO *b, const EVP_CIPHER *cipher, const unsigned char *key, const unsigned char *iv, int enc); int BIO_get_cipher_status(BIO *b); int BIO_get_cipher_ctx(BIO *b, EVP_CIPHER_CTX **pctx);

 BIO_f_cipher() returns the cipher BIO method.
 This is a filter BIO that encrypts any data written through it, and decrypts any data read from it.
 It is a BIO wrapper for the cipher routines EVP_CipherInit(), EVP_CipherUpdate() and EVP_CipherFinal().

 Cipher BIOs do not support BIO_gets() or BIO_puts().

 BIO_flush() on an encryption BIO that is being written through is used to signal that no more data is to be encrypted: this is used to flush and possibly pad the final block through the BIO.